Quantum spin systems on infinite lattices: Ground states and thermal states

 Write $\alpha$ for the corresponding time evolution.
 Then the following are equivalent for a translationally invariant state: \begin{enumerate} \item $\omega$ is a KMS state at inverse temperature $\beta$ with respect to $\alpha$; \item $\omega$ minimizes the free energy functional $\sigma \mapsto F_\beta(\sigma)$. \end{enumerate} \end{theorem}

 For ground states there is a similar result.
-Under the same assumptions as in the theorem, one can show that a translationally invariant state is a ground state for the dynamics if and only if $\omega$ minimizes $H_\Phi(\omega)$.

-\begin{remark} We have restricted ourselves to translationally invariant states, but similar results are also true for general systems (under suitable assumptions on the interaction $\Phi$).
+Under the same assumptions as in the theorem, one can show that a translationally invariant state is a ground state for the dynamics if and only if $\omega$ minimizes $H_\Phi(\omega)$. \begin{remark} We have restricted ourselves to translationally invariant states, but similar results are also true for general systems (under suitable assumptions on the interaction $\Phi$).
 In this case the mean energy and mean entropy lose their meaning.
 Instead one can look at arbitrary bipartitions of the system in a finite part and its complement.
 Then one can calculate certain entropic quantities and energies.
 In the calculation of the energies one has to be careful, since there are contributions coming from the interactions at the boundary of $\Lambda$, the so-called \emph{surface elements}.
 Using these quantities again a free energy functional can be defined, now depending on the region $\Lambda$.
 Given a state $\omega$, one can then look at the set $C_\omega^\Lambda$ of all states that agree with $\omega$ when restricted to $\Lambda^c$.
-If for each region $\Lambda$ the free energy functional applied to $\omega$ is the same as the infimum of the value on all states in $C_\omega^\Lambda$, then $\omega$ is a KMS state (and vice versa). \end{remark}
+If for each region $\Lambda$ the free energy functional applied to $\omega$ is the same as the infimum of the value on all states in $C_\omega^\Lambda$, then $\omega$ is a KMS state (and vice versa).
+Details can be found in~\cite[Sect.
+6.2.3]{MR1441540}. \end{remark}